 Do you want to practice Spanish today?
 That is possible!
 Just contact one of our teachers today.

-- Care and Actions: el paseo (walk), la correa (leash), cepillar (to brush), cuidar (to take care of)
+- Care and Activities: el paseo (walk), la correa (leash), cepillar (to brush), cuidar (to take care of)

 - El gato necesita que lo cepillen cada semana. – The cat needs to be brushed every week.

-- Uno come croquetas y otro prefiere pescado. — One eats kibble and another prefers fish.
+- Uno come croquetas y otro prefiere pescado. – One eats kibble and the other prefers fish.